kbruner/productionwithscissors/_posts/2022-09-02-fun-with-freebsd-first-linux.md

 ## Notes

-* In this example, we are going to use Ubuntu Server 22.04
+* In this example, we are going to use Ubuntu Server 22.04.
 * Your menu options may differ if you're using a different version of CBSD.
+* We will configure the VM manually through the UI.
+A later post will show how to configure from a template file instead.

 ## Configure the VM